PMMA Pyrolysis Simulation -- from Micro- to Real-Scale: Methodology

 \subsection{Gas Phase Combustion}

 In the here proposed method, the complete energy release is assumed to take place as a gas phase reaction in the flame -- no oxidation at the solid surface.
 Furthermore, it is assumed that the involved materials, the combustible gases and the polymer, are hydrocarbons.
 Thus, for different materials the strategy might need to be adjusted, but should be transferable in principle.
+The combustion reaction is a single step from the surrogate fuel mixture to the combustion products, see equation~\ref{eq:PMMA_MixtureCombustion}.